tomduck/pandoc-eqnos/README.md

 **NEW:** For html, equation numbers are now written into a span and justified right.
-Before, the equation numbers were written directly into the equation.
-This is a big change, but has significant benefits.
-Please submit a report to our [Issues tracker] if you encounter difficulties.
+Also: Equation numbers by section in LaTeX/pdf and html.

-pandoc-eqnos 0.15
+pandoc-eqnos 0.16
 =================

 *pandoc-eqnos* is a [pandoc] filter for numbering equations and equation references in processed markdown documents.
 A cross-referencing syntax is added to markdown for this purpose.